qutip/qutip/doc/guide/guide-basics.rst

 where we see the blank Qobj object with dimensions, shape, and data.
 Here the data corresponds to a 1x1-dimensional matrix consisting of a single zero entry.

-.. note:: By convention, Class objects in Python such as `Qobj()` differ from functions in the use of a beginning capital letter.
+..
+Hint:: By convention, Class objects in Python such as `Qobj()` differ from functions in the use of a beginning capital letter.

 We can create a Qobj with a user defined data set by passing a list or array of data into the Qobj: